 Erica Verrillo has written seven books and published five.
 She doesn't know why anyone with an ounce of self-preservation would ever want to publish.
-But, if you insist on selling your soul to the devil, learn how to do it right: marketing, literary agents, book contracts, book promotion, editors, rejections, pitching your book, how to get reviews, and ... most important of all ... everything she did wrong.
+But, if you insist on selling your soul to the devil, learn how to do it right: marketing, literary agents, book promotion, editing, pitching your book, how to get reviews, and ... most important of all ... everything she did wrong.

 Years ago, when I was teaching English

 be there), one of my teacher/students informed me that, in her

 school, the students did all the clean-up.
 “All?”
 I asked.
 "Oh,

 yes," she informed me.
 They wiped the blackboards, swept and mopped

 the floors, washed the windows.
 “It builds character,” she said.

 are comprised of anything that is disagreeable.
 For some strange

 Calvinistic and/or Japanese reason, character cannot be built by